bronzehedwick/chrisdeluca/content/page/quotes.md

 draft = false
 +++

+> We love to buy books because we believe we’re buying the time to read them. — Warren Zevon

+---

 > Writing is thinking.
 To write well is to think clearly.
 That's why it's so hard. — David McCullough